-Tg(gSAIzGFFD37A; UAS:NTR-RFP; zCrestHSP70:GFP) ^{22,68} larvae were anesthetized with tricaine, pectoral fins were imaged, and motor axons were transected.
-Larvae were unmounted into 12 well dishes and placed in E3 with 2uM ronidazole at 28 degrees.
+Tg(gSAIzGFFD37A; UAS:NTR-tagRFP; zCrestHSP70:GFP) [22,70] larvae were anesthetized with tricaine, pectoral fins were imaged, and motor axons were transected.
+Larvae were unmounted into 12-well dishes and placed in E3 with 2 μm ronidazole at 28 degrees.
 Control animals remained in E3 media.
 The ronidazole was replaced every day until the end of the experiment.
-Larvae were re-imaged at 1 and 2 days post transection.
-To assess the efficacy of Schwann cell ablations, Tg(gSAIzGFFD37A; UAS:NTR-RFP; UAS:EGFP) animals were imaged and treated with ronidazole or control media in parallel with transection experiments.
+Larvae were re-imaged at 1 and 2 dpt.
+To assess the efficacy of Schwann cell ablations, Tg(gSAIzGFFD37A; UAS:NTR-tagRFP; UAS:EGFP) animals were imaged and treated with ronidazole or control media in parallel with transection experiments.